Pros and cons of solar panels: They're usually worth it

 4. It protects against rising electricity costs4.
 It can cost a lot upfront

-8. It usually doesn't require much maintenance
+5. It usually doesn't require much maintenance 5.
+Solar panels can contain toxic metals

 You can reap many benefits by installing a solar panel system at your home or business:

-1. Solar drastically reduces, or even eliminates your electric bills
+1. Solar drastically reduces—or even eliminates—your electric bills

-Most homeowners will save $25,000 to over $110,000 over 25 years with solar.
+Most homeowners will save between $31,000 to $120,000 over 25 years with solar, depending on their location and electricity usage.

 2. Solar often increases your home value